quauab/FileCopier/README.md

 </ul>

 <h2>Motivation</h2>
-Worked previous projects that needed ability to copy a file and to create incremented numbered copies, if that file existed.
+Worked previous projects that needed ability to copy a file and to create an incremented numbered copy if that copy existed.